Good CLI Design Is Mostly Silence

 · cli

-A good CLI knows when not to print.
+A good CLI knows when to shut up.

-That sounds small, but it is one of the biggest differences between a toy command and a tool people can use every day.
+That sounds small.
+It is not.
+It is one of the clearest differences between a toy command and a tool people can trust every day.

-A terminal command has two kinds of users.
-Sometimes a person is reading the output.
-Sometimes a script is reading it.
-The script is less forgiving.
+A terminal command has two audiences.
+Sometimes a human is reading the output.
+Sometimes a script is.
+The script has no sense of humor.

 A person can ignore a progress line.
 A script cannot.
 A person can understand that Done! is not part of the JSON.
-A script cannot.
-A person can scroll past a tip.
-A script stores it in a file and breaks the next command.
+A script writes it to a file and breaks the next command.

 Output is not decoration.
 Output is an interface.